osuosl/puppet-ganeti-tutorial/README.md

 # Requirements

-This assumes that you have two to three Debian Squeeze VMs setup inside of VirtualBox.
+This assumes that you have two to three Ubuntu 11.10 VMs setup inside of VirtualBox.
 Images can be downloaded from [here](http://ftp.osuosl.org/pub/osl/ganeti-tutorial/).

+# Switching Ganeti versions

+This module supports changing of the versions via two variables in `nodes/node#.pp`.

+* `git` = boolean (default: false)
+  * This pulls ganeti from its git repository if set to true.
+* `ganeti_version` = string (default: 2.5.1)
+  * Version of ganeti to use.
+Currently only supports 2.4.5, 2.5.1, and any of the tagged versioned releases.

 # Copyright